The stock market was more of a treat than a trick in October - ExBulletin

 October’s rally for the entire market could bode well for investors.
 After all, stocks often recover in November and December, with traders betting on strong fourth-quarter earnings over the holidays and a boost to the overall economy through healthy consumer spending.

 “There are a few things that should support the bullish momentum in the market,” said Larry Adam, chief investment officer at Raymond James.
-“The incomes are healthy and so is the outlook.
-Consumer demand is strong as businesses grapple with supply chain constraints.”
+“The income is healthy and so is the outlook.
+There is strong consumer demand as companies face the constraints of the supply chain. “

 The pullback in September may have been the pause for refreshed stocks

+Some investors may also have realized that the Fall in stocks in September, who was the worst month of 2021 for the market, may have created good values for bargain hunters.

-“We did a lot of buying in September.
-Every time there is product on the market it feels good,” said Pepper Anderson, President and CEO of Chilton Trust.
+“We did a lot of shopping in September.
+Every time products come up for sale it feels good, ”said Pepper Anderson, President and CEO of Chilton Trust.

 Investors should also keep an eye on what’s going on with so-called memes stocks, according to Dan Pipitone, co-founder and CEO of brokerage firm TradeZero.